steveseguin/social_stream/README.md

 Please note also that you will need to manually update the extension to access newer versions; it currently does not auto-update aspects of the extension; just the dock and single overlay page auto-update as they are hosted online.

-#### Seeing an error message?
+#### Seeing an error message about Manifest Version 2?

-If you see the browser say there is an "Error", specifically a manifest v2 warning or something, you can safely ignore it.
-It is not actually an error and will not impact the function of the extension.
+If you see the browser say there is an "Error", specifically a manifest v2 warning, you can safely ignore it.
+It is not actually an error and will not impact the function of the extension at present.
+If it worries you, please note that both a manifest version 3 version of the extension is available for download or via the Chrome webstore; there is also a standalone desktop app version.
+Manifest version 2 just happens to remain the most tried and test version at the moment.

-Something of concern though is Google will be updating Chrome browsers on January 2023 to block many popular Chrome extensions, including many Adblockers and also Social Stream Ninja.
-I'm working to resolve this concern, but Social Stream Ninja may end up having diminished functionality if Google has their way.
-If necessary, Social Stream Ninja may evolve into a downloadable app instead to avoid these limiations, but I'm hoping to avoid that if possible.
+While Google will eventually kill manifest version 2 extensions, it's possible to keep them alive until at least June 2025, as noted in <a href="https://www.reddit.com/r/chrome/comments/1dln9ev/tutorial_extend_manifest_v2/">this guide here</a>.
+I will depreciate version 2 when the times come, and while manifest version 3 is more restrictive, it should still work.
+If you download the v3 version from the Webstore, please note that I will only update it every couple weeks, due to review restrictions by Google.

 #### Updating